nextcloud/spreed/docs/breakout-rooms.md

         + `400 Bad Request` When the conversation is a breakout room itself
         + `400 Bad Request` When the mode is invalid
         + `400 Bad Request` When the amount is below the minimum or above the maximum
-        + `400 Bad Request` When the attendee map contains an invalid room number
+        + `400 Bad Request` When the attendee map contains an invalid room number or moderator
         + `403 Forbidden` When the current user is not a moderator/owner
         + `404 Not Found` When the conversation could not be found for the participant